 - GoGeek: Suitable for ~100,000 visits per month

-However you should be aware that an overuse freeze can happen well below 100k visit limit on the GoGeek plan.
-So if your website attracts considerable traffic, say than 3,000 visitors per day, then even the GoGeek plans might not work out for you.
+However, you should be aware that an overuse freeze can happen well below 100k visit limit on the GoGeek package.
+So if your website attracts considerable traffic, say more than 3,000 visitors per day, then even the GoGeek might not work out for you.

-I would argue that if you get thousands of visitors to your site per day then you should stay away from shared hosting plans altogether, as you are better off with a cloud hosting or VPS plan (come with much more resources).
+I would argue that if you get thousands of visitors to your site per day then you should stay away from shared hosting altogether, as you are better off with a cloud hosting or VPS plan (they come with many more resources).

-SiteGround offers three different plans for their shared web hosting service; Startup, GrowBig, and GoGeek.
+They offer three different pricing plans for their shared hosting service; Startup, GrowBig, and GoGeek.

 - Host 1 website only